No inline actions

 Yacc invented actions: embedded (C-) code-fragments that are copied into the generated parser.
 When the parser reached that point the code as executed.
 You could anything you like: Build a parse-tree, or directly act on the (partially) parsed input .

 It was great (back then).
-Many, also the more modern, parser-generators use inline-actions – with the drawback that it makes the grammer harder to read.
+Many, also the more modern, parser-generators use inline-actions – with the drawback that it makes the grammar harder to read.
 In spite of the popularity of actions, I think we can do better, as lot has happend since then.
 Most important: parsing-algorithms become a lot smarter.
 Yacc used a simple LALR(1) pattern; with only 1 token lookahead.
 That allowed us to execute an action as soon a the input was read upto that point.
 Without backtracking and other “considere alternatives”, that execution is always deterministic.

 With “backtracking” (and other smartness) this has chanced.
 Both the compiler-compiler and the resulting parsers have to consider multiple ways on how to read the input.
 And may reconsider many tokens and lines later on how to parse a (earlier) line.
-When execution actions “in-line”, the can become executed many times – which probably isn’t what was ment when specifying the grammer.
+When execution actions “in-line”, the can become executed many times – which probably isn’t what was ment when specifying the grammar.

 Many strategies exist to solve this ambiguity.
 Some tools demand that each action have no side-effects.
 When a

 pure-functions (as the are called) many times, the deliver exactly the same result, every time.
 So the issue is gone;

 albeit it limits you in what your actions can do – strictly speaking even printing a debug message is not allowed.